alsalafiyyah/alsalafiyyah.github.io/_posts/salafism/2019/ibn-uthaymeen/2019-11-19-who-are-the-salaf.md

 [^5]: Musnad Ahmad 4/426, 4/427, 4/479; Al-Bukhari [Fath-ul-Bari] no. 2651, 3650, 6428, and 6695; Muslim no. 2535; Abu Dawud no. 4657; and Al-Tirmidhi, nos.
 2222, 2223.
 [^6]: Fatwas of the Permanent Committee of KSA, Fatwa no. 1361, Question 2.
 [^7]: Fatwas of the Permanent Committee of KSA 12/241, Fatwa no. 6265, Question 1.
+[^8]: Fatwas of the Permanent Committee of KSA Question 346